codership/documentation/galeracluster/source/training/tutorials/index.rst

    .. rst-class:: list-abstract

-      If you have an existing database, but aren't yet using Galera Cluster, you'll have to migrate your data.
-This has to be done a particular way.
+      Migrating data with Galera Cluster should be done carefully.
 This tutorial article will help you to understand the concepts involved and take you through the steps to migrate a database.

    .. rst-class:: sub-heading list-sub-header